louiseds/louiseds.github.io/about.md

 * 2016 : Direction workshop with **Grand Magasin** at the Nanterre-Amandier National Theater.

-* 2015 : Master thesis, _Ce qui arrive_ (about the potentiel of accident in the performing arts), mention ‘‘very good’’, Paris.
+* 2015 : Master thesis, _Ce qui arrive_ (about the potentiel of accident in the performing arts), passed with distinction, Paris.

 * 2015 : Stage designer of _Après mais juste avant_ a play by **Yvo Mentens** at the National Conservatory (CnsAD), Paris.